Abdulla-Almarzooqi/highway_safety_monitoring/README.md

 ## I) Driving Scene Description System

-1. Install the Cityscapes dataset [from this link](https://www.cityscapes-dataset.com/downloads/).
+1. Download the Cityscapes dataset [from this link](https://www.cityscapes-dataset.com/downloads/).
 Choose the download option `leftImg8bit_trainvaltest.zip (11GB)`.

-2. Install the `yolo11x.pt` model using [this direct link](https://github.com/ultralytics/assets/releases/download/v8.3.0/yolo11x.pt).
+2. Download the `yolo11x.pt` model using [this direct link](https://github.com/ultralytics/assets/releases/download/v8.3.0/yolo11x.pt).

 3. To run the system with all models, run the notebook `scene-description-all-models.ipynb`, which can be found under the folder `normal_implementation`.